MicrosoftDocs/cpp-docs/docs/standard-library/multiset-class.md

 ### Parameters

 *Key*\
-The element data type to be stored in the multiset.
+The element data type to be stored in the `multiset`.

 *Compare*\
-The type that provides a function object that can compare two element values as sort keys to determine their relative order in the multiset.
+The type that provides a function object that can compare two element values as sort keys to determine their relative order in the `multiset`.
 The binary predicate **less**\<Key> is the default value.

-In C++14 you can enable heterogeneous lookup by specifying the `std::less<>` or `std::greater<>` predicate that has no type parameters.
+In C++14, you can enable heterogeneous lookup by specifying the `std::less<>` or `std::greater<>` predicate that has no type parameters.
 For more information, see [Heterogeneous Lookup in Associative Containers](../standard-library/stl-containers.md#sequence_containers)

 *Allocator*\
-The type that represents the stored allocator object that encapsulates details about the multiset's allocation and deallocation of memory.
+The type that represents the stored allocator object that encapsulates details about the `multiset`'s allocation and deallocation of memory.
 The default value is `allocator<Key>`.

 ## Remarks

-The C++ Standard Library multiset class is:
+The C++ Standard Library `multiset` class is:

 - An associative container, which is a variable size container that supports the efficient retrieval of element values based on an associated key value.